myakoobi/myakoobi/README.md

 I am very curious about large language models and I want to learn more about them.
 I am very positive about the future of AI and machine learning.
 I am also studying cloud as I think it is the future.
 Cloud is also very intersting for me.
 *********************************************************************************

-Additionally please check out my other repositories.
+Additionally please check out my other repositories